 Pro tip: this is a seasonal category so you’d likely be far more successful if you put these items for sale in the early spring!

-11. Kitchen appliances/Gadgets
+11. Cash In On your Clutter with Kitchen appliances/Gadgets

 Look through those cabinets and pull out anything you haven’t used in the last 3-6 months!